 A: Credit scores normally have a range from a low of 300 to a high or 850

-- Credit scores fluctuate month to month depending on how your creditors are reporting it and how much debt you have accumulated and how much you paid on your debt.
+- Credit scores fluctuate month to month depending on how creditors are reporting it and how much debt it have accumulated and how much paid on debt

-- If your credit score is over 740, you are considered to have great credit scores
+- If credit score is over 740, they are considered to have great credit scores

 - Any borrower who has 740 credit scores or higher will get the lowest mortgage interest rates